vvvesss/aws-terraform-setup/README.md

-# Terraform S3 Remote Backend Setup
+# AWS Terraform S3 Remote Backend Setup

 This repository contains Terraform configurations to set up a robust and secure S3 remote backend for Terraform state management with cross-region replication and DynamoDB state locking.